chewett/RaspberryPiVcgencmd/README.md

-Raspberry Pi Internal Sensors
+Raspberry Pi Vcgencmd
 =============================

-A small python library to progratically access some of the internal sensors of the raspberry pi
+A small python library to programmatically access some of the internal sensors of the Raspberry Pi

+##Usage

+Todo

+##Todo

+Todo

+##Want to help?

+Todo